-Claim: A bar of soap between the bedsheets will prevent leg cramps.
+Placing a bar of soap between your bedsheets will help prevent leg cramps.

 While many possible causes have been posited for these contractions, those afflicted by them are far more concerned with getting rid of these debilitating cramps than they are with understanding their origin.
 Over the years, many preventions have been suggested, including: